radical-lab/radical-lab.github.io/README.md

 		* logo: ॐ (nom nom)
 		* name: buddy nom nom #munchies #hash #..
 		* /tagline|motto/: buddies have the buds
-		a foreign "buddy" just threatened me, after attempting to scam me out of desperation before fleeing the country, but i know where he lives, and i'm planning to make it look like covid-19 to cast away any suspicions… (burn buddy burn!!! :D …this event further fuels my raging 12020 hatred ∘ humanity) maybe i just want to kill somebuddy…
+		* i'm on a boat, and… i'm growing gañjā in international waters; the first international waters dealer!!! :D a foreign "buddy" just threatened me, after attempting to scam me out of desperation before fleeing the country, but i know where he lives, and i'm planning to make it look like covid-19 to cast away any suspicions… (burn buddy burn!!! :D …this event further fuels my raging 12020 hatred ∘ humanity) maybe i just want to kill somebuddy…
 * i'll be wearing a shirt that reads /i survived co(rona)?vi(rus)?d(ecember)?\-(19|20)/